 - Properties that are exempt from the EPC Regulations, they are also exempt from MEES.

 - Only improvements to the building with a payback of seven years or less will be affected by MEES (cost effective measures).

 - If third party consents are not available despite reasonable effort.

 - Where the property cannot be improved to an EPC rating of E because certain energy efficiency measures will devalue the property

-You can find the full list of exemptions and more information about the MEES regulations by clicking on the button below.
+You can find the full list of exemptions and more information about the MEES regulations here.